SOMCA/paprika-web/README.md

 ## Bug:
-On the menu->Project, new versions can be inverted with the old, only if 0 versions have be analyzed on the project.
+-On the menu->Project, new versions can be inverted with the old, only if 0 versions have be analyzed on the project.
+-Important problem: They cannot analyze two same name GitHub project.